utopian18/ML_in_Textile/README.md

 # ML_in_Textile
 About me:
 Basically, I am a Textile Engineering.
-During my PhD I tried to predict the antimicrobial activity, and nanoparticles characteristics by using the synthesis parameters such as (AgNO3 Molarity, concentration, temperature, amount etc.).
-But, unfortunately, due to the Covid-19 pandemic more than 1 valuable years the academic and adminstrative works haulted and I could not continue the required experiments.
+During my PhD I planned to predict the antimicrobial activity, and nanoparticles characteristics by using the synthesis parameters such as (AgNO3 Molarity, concentration, temperature, amount etc.).
+But, unfortunately, due to the Covid-19 pandemic the academic and adminstrative works haulted for more than 1 year and I could not continue the required experiments.

 **About the dataset:**